Estimated tax due dates: When are quarterly tax payments due for small business owners?

 Our experts are available to help in-office and remotely

-Many people wonder, “can I make estimated tax payments all on the same date?” or pay a quarter up front?
+Many wonder, “Can I make estimated tax payments on the same date?”
+Or is it alright to pay a quarter upfront?

-Because people might think it’s a nuisance to file taxes quarterly, this is a common question.
-The answer is NO. Because the U.S. tax system is pay as you go, you need to pay and file on a quarterly basis by the estimated tax due date or you’ll be charged a penalty.
+This is a common question because people might think filing taxes quarterly is a nuisance.
+Unfortunately, the answer is NO. Because the United States tax system is pay-as-you-go, you need to pay and file quarterly by the estimated tax due date.
+If you don’t, you may be charged a penalty.

 Who pays estimated tax?

-Individuals, sole proprietors, partners, and S corporation shareholders who expect to owe tax of $1,000 or more when you file your return, generally have to make estimated tax payments.
+- Individuals, sole proprietors, partners, and S corporation shareholders who expect to owe tax of $1,000 or more when filing their tax return generally have to make estimated tax payments.

-Corporations who expect to owe $500 (or more) in tax when their corporate return is filed generally have to make estimated tax payments.
+- Corporations who expect to owe $500 (or more) in tax when their corporate return is filed also generally have to make estimated tax payments.

 Working for yourself?
 Find out what you need to know about taxes for self-employed individuals.